sagargoel2907/weather_prediction/README.md

 # weather_prediction
-A simple code to predict weather based on current weather in neighboring cities.
+A simple code to predict weather based on current average weather in neighboring cities.